 Meet Olaf: A true companion for Mary Bridge patients

-At Mary Bridge Children's Hospital, everyone adores Olaf – not the snowman, rather our beloved 4-year-old facility dog.Mar 15th, 2021
+At Mary Bridge Children's Hospital, everyone adores Olaf – not the snowman, rather our beloved 5-year-old facility dog.Mar 15th, 2022

 By Kalyn Kinomoto

-At Mary Bridge Children's Hospital, everyone adores Olaf – not the snowman, rather our beloved 4-year-old facility dog.
+At Mary Bridge Children's Hospital, everyone adores Olaf – not the snowman, rather our beloved 5-year-old facility dog.

-Kristen Bishop, Olaf's handler, is one of 11 on the Child Life Services team at Mary Bridge.
+Kristen Bishop, Olaf's handler, is one of the child life services team members at Mary Bridge Children’s.
 After completing a lengthy application and approval process with Canine Companions, she spent 18 months on the waiting list before being matched with a facility dog.
 In an intensive two-week training and examination period, Kristen and Olaf were matched as a team in April 2019 and have been inseparable since.